Jelmerro/vimrc/README.md

 - Distribution independent configuration, system vimrc changes are reset
 - User-only installation, see "Install" for a list of locations
-- Default to 4 spaces for all files, unless overwritten by Editorconfig
+- Default to 4 spaces for all files, unless overwritten by local configuration
 - Show line numbers, special characters, trailing whitespace and colorcolumn
 - Store all vim swap and backup files in ~/.vim/backup
 - Enable fenced markdown languages and the matchit plugin